 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.68x vs 0.62x).

 - Larger screen: Has a bigger rear LCD (3.2" vs 3.0") for image review and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 6 flaps/sec) to capture the decisive moment.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

 - Faster buffer clearing: Supports a more advanced SD data transfer standard (UHS-II vs UHS-I).

 - More modern: Was introduced somewhat (1 year and 4 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the match-up finishes in a tie (8 points each).
+If the count of individual advantages (bullet points above) is taken as a guide, the Z50 comes out slightly ahead of the X-T100 (8 : 7 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-T100 and the Nikon Z50 place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera listing whether the two cameras rank among the cream of the crop.